10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 Brands can leverage this tendency by engaging industry experts, thought leaders or celebrities to increase their own perceived authority and credibility.

-An example is Colgate, which features dentists in its advertising and marketing efforts.
-By introducing experts, the perceived authority and credibility of the Colgate brand are enhanced, too.
+• Colgate features dentists in its advertising and marketing efforts to enhance the perceived authority and credibility of the brand.

 7. Bandwagon Effect